Hollywood plans Bob Marley biopic

 The story of Bob Marley, the Jamaican superstar who in his short life brought reggae into the global mainstream, is set to become a Hollywood biopic.

-A representative for Paramount Pictures confirmed Wednesday that the studio was developing a film on the life on Marley, who died in 1981 at age 36.
+A representative for Paramount Pictures confirmed Wednesday that the studio was developing a film on the life of Marley, who died in 1981 at age 36.

 The studio did not offer further details but news site Deadline Hollywood said that the reggae legend's son Ziggy Marley, himself a successful reggae musician, was leading production plans.